terrimporter/MetaWorks/README.md

 ## Alternative dataflows:

-1. The default dataflow starts with Illumina paired-end demultiplexed fastq files and generates taxonomicaly assigned ESVs.
+1. The default dataflow starts with Illumina paired-end demultiplexed fastq files and generates taxonomicaly assigned exact sequence variants (ESVs).

 ```linux
 # quickstart default ESV pipeline
 snakemake --jobs 24 --snakefile snakefile_ESV --configfile config_ESV.yaml
 ```

-2. A secondary dataflow, starts with the taxonomically assigned ESVs from the default dataflow and generates OTUs based on 97% sequence similarity.
+2. A secondary dataflow, starts with the taxonomically assigned ESVs from the default dataflow and generates operational taxonomic units (OTUs) based on 97% sequence similarity.

 ```linux
 # quickstart OTU pipeline
 snakemake --jobs 24 --snakefile snakefile_OTU --configfile config_ESV.yaml
 ```

 3. A third dataflow, starts with the taxonomically assigned ESVs from the default dataflow and generates a GLOBAL set of ESV IDs consistent accross all samples *sequenced at different times* to which all ESVs will be mapped.
-This script may be useful when it is ideal to denoise samples one season at a time (or one trial at a time, or one year at a time) but still have a consistent set of equivalent ESV IDs project-wide to facilitate multi-season (or multi-trial, or multi-year) comparisons in downstream analyses.
+This script may be useful when it is ideal to bioinformatically process samples one season at a time (or one trial at a time, or one year at a time) but still have a consistent set of equivalent ESV IDs project-wide to facilitate multi-season (or multi-trial, or multi-year) comparisons in downstream analyses.

 ```linux
 # quickstart global ESV pipeline